modio/modio-docs/public/en-us/game-integration/unity/getting-started.md

 ## Authentication

 Most of the API’s functionality requires player authentication.
-The plugin offers a large range of SSO (single-sign on) authentication options, including Steam, Oculus, Xbox, PlayStation 4/5, and more.
+The plugin offers a large range of SSO (single-sign on) authentication options, including Steam, Meta, Epic Games, Apple, Google, Xbox, PlayStation 4/5, Nintendo Switch, and more.
 We strongly recommend using these options as they provide a frictionless user experience and don't require multiple steps.

 For now, let's start with a simple email authentication to allow us full access.
 To do so we need to bind the Email Authentication service so that it's chosen as the auth service for the plugin.